JaLnYn/websocket-ide/README.md

 npm run dev
 ```

-Note: if you want to test the lsp, you have to install rust-analyzer.
+Note: if you want to test the lsp, you have to install rust-analyzer or it may error.
 Instructions [HERE](https://rust-analyzer.github.io/manual.html#rust-analyzer-language-server-binary)

 ```
 # snippet from the site